-At their most fundamental level, CSA farms provide a weekly delivery of sustainably grown produce to consumers during the growing season (approximately June to October).
+At their most fundamental level, CSA farms provide a weekly delivery of sustainably produced food to consumers during the growing season (approximately June to October).
 Those consumers, in turn, pay a subscription fee.
 But CSA consumers don’t so much “buy” food from particular farms as become “members” of those farms.
 CSA operations provide more than just food; they offer ways for eaters to become involved in the ecological and human community that supports the farm.

 The farms listed in this directory have paid a fee to the Land Stewardship Project to be included.
 The Land Stewardship Project is not a certification agency for Community Supported Agriculture farms and does not guarantee customer satisfaction.

 Please keep in mind that while membership in a CSA farm means sharing in the bounty of the season, it also means sharing in the risks.
 At times, raising food in the Upper Midwest can be made quite challenging by inclement weather, pest infestations and other factors beyond the farmers’ control.
 We encourage you to contact the farms directly and ask questions to determine what best fits with your needs, lifestyle and schedule.
-We recommend reading the “Selecting a CSA Farm” and “Questions to Ask a CSA Farmer” guides on pages 2 and 3 before beginning your search for a CSA operation that fits you best.
+We recommend reading the “Selecting a CSA Farm” and “Questions to Ask a CSA Farmer” guides below before beginning your search for a CSA operation that fits you best.

 Good luck as you take that first step into an exciting sector of our food system!

 It is often difficult to choose which CSA farm to join.
 While membership in a CSA farm includes a weekly share of fresh produce (and increasingly, meat and other products), other factors may vary from farm-to-farm.
 You may want to refer to this list* when choosing a farm: